 IMCSC

-The IMCSC function is used to return the imaginary coefficient of a complex number in its sign-convention form (i * Im + Real), where 'Real' represents the real coefficient and 'Im' represents the imaginary coefficient.
+The IMCSC function returns the imaginary coefficient of a complex number in the form i * Im + Real.
+'Real' is the real coefficient and 'Im' is the imaginary coefficient.

 Syntax 🔗